Made with a dozen eggs, Angel Food Cake is a true farmstead cake! And our favorite way to use up a surplus when the hens lay abundantly in the spring.

-Ever since my husband’s grandmother passed away a few years ago, his family has been missing her angel food cake.
-Since I usually have 3-4 dozen eggs in the refrigerator at any given time (and knowing that whatever I use will be quickly replaced by our laying hens), I assigned myself the task of figuring out what recipe she used.
+Ever since my husband’s grandmother passed away a few years ago, his family has been missing her Angel Food Cake.
+Because I usually have 3-4 dozen eggs in the refrigerator at any given time (and knowing that whatever I use will be quickly replaced by our laying hens), I assigned myself the task of figuring out what recipe she used for Angel Food Cake.

-We grew up eating store bought angel food cake.
-I had never even heard of frosting one, so when my husband kept describing this topping, I had no idea what he could be talking about.
-While thumbing through my Better Homes and Gardens Cook Book one day looking for a chocolate icing recipe when I saw one for Meringue Frosting and I knew that was what I needed to try on my angel food cake.
-I was delighted when the frosted cake met with the approval of his memories.
+In my home we grew up eating store bought Angel Food Cake.
+I had never even heard of frosting one before.
+So when my husband kept describing this topping, I had no idea what he could be talking about.
+While thumbing through my Better Homes and Gardens Cook Book one day looking for a chocolate frosting recipe when I saw one for Meringue Frosting.
+I knew that was what I needed to try on my Angel Food Cake!
+I was delighted when the frosted cake met with the approval of my husband’s memories!